 During the year under review the Government decree reference Covid-19 and the lockdown brought pressure on all our staff to immediately reorganise the work of transporting cancer patients to and from hospital.
-Working in partnership wit the hospital staff new ways were devised of bringing the cancer patients onto the hospital to suit the changes in the way patients were now to be treated whilst the threat of the virus existed.
+Working in partnership with the hospital staff new ways were devised of bringing the cancer patients onto the hospital to suit the changes in the way patients were now to be treated whilst the threat of the virus existed.
 The main activities of the charity have centered around the transportation of outpatients, free of charge, to and from hospital who were undergoing Chemotherapy and/or Radiotherapy cancer treatment.
-The charity was involved in some 50,000 (2019: 50,000) patient journeys in 2020 and it is hoped that this will continue to rise in 2021.
-During the course of 2015 the charity began to invoice the Freeman Hospital, Newcastle in respect of the provision of patient transport services.
-It is expected that this relationship will continue into the future.
+In 2021 the whole of the DDAB Team (which includes: DAAB Staff/Volunteers, an independent software development company, both the Freeman Hospital senior management staff/operational staff and external management consultancy advising the DAAB trustees etc) have spent extensive time and resources in hopefully/successfully devising a bespoke systems programme, albeit it is at the early stage of the integration of the integration of the patients hospital treatment and transportation to hospital.
+This will ensure that the patient always arrives on time for their appointment, allowing them to ring that bell.
+The charity still managed to transport some 50,000 (2020: 50,000) patient journeys.